-Transmedia can make fiction more real, allowing audiences to engage with the storyline, and messages, in different formats.
+Story extensions are part of PMC's cross-platform storytelling and can make fiction more real, allowing audiences to engage with the storyline and messages in different formats.

-PMC’s transmedia storytelling brings the serial drama narrative alive across multiple platforms to allow audience members to be drawn further into the fictional world, interact with characters, and learn in different ways.
+PMC’s story extensions bring the serial drama narrative alive across multiple platforms to allow audience members to be drawn further into the fictional world, interact with characters, and learn in different ways.

-Although transmedia storytelling elements come in a wide array of formats, PMC has been particularly successful with transmedia storytelling in more complex media markets, such as the United States.
+Although story extensions come in a wide array of formats, PMC has been particularly successful with this form of cross-platform storytelling in more complex media markets, such as the United States.
 PMC has seen tremendous results with the East Los High in-character social media profiles, video blogs (vlogs), bonus videos, and a fictional online school newspaper from the fictional high school.

-Learn more about PMC’s transmedia storytelling in our Transmedia Storytelling fact sheet.
+Learn more about PMC’s story extensions that result in cross-platform storytelling in our Story Extensions fact sheet.